Verisure: United Kingdom

+Controversies

-Controversy: price fixing in Norway
+Price fixing in Norway

 On Monday 17 June 2019 the Norwegian Competition Authority informs Verisure and Sector Alarm that they are liable for 784 million and 424 million of Norwegian krone respectively.
 The Authority finds that the companies cooperated not to sell residential alarms to each other's customers between 2011 and 2017 and shared Norwegian customers.
 This is the second largest fine ever imposed by the Norwegian Competition Authority, at only four million less than the landmark fine Telenor received in 2018 for violating competition rules.
 The amounts of these fines may not exceed 10% of the turnover of the companies concerned Glenn Øivind Støldal, Verisure Norway's head of press relations, says he is disappointed by the analysis made and that Verisure does not wish to comment on whether the company will pay.
 The director of the Competition Authority, Lars Sørgard, says that with a preliminary assessment the case is of great importance but that it is still too early to say whether customers should be compensated.

 Also in spring 2019, electricity importer and mobile entrepreneur Nadir Nalbant strongly opposed the collaboration between Sector Alarm and Verisure.
 He set up the alarm company Homely in 2019 with prices 5 times lower than those charged by its competitors, which he describes as artificially high.
 He denounces the practices of Sector Alarm and Verisure, arguing that they have almost the same packages, the same prices and almost share the market between them, Nalbant told DN at the opening in March.
 He himself has been an alarm customer for nearly 20 years, and says he has never been contacted during that time by the competitor's salespeople.
 In his view, the amount of the fee speaks volumes about the price level in the market.

 On 21 June 2019, Sector Alarm agreed to pay the Norwegian Competition Authority's NOK 425 million while stating that it had not collaborated with Verisure.
 Glenn Øivind Støldal commented that he did not know what could have motivated Sector Alarm to make such a decision.
 He still states that he believes that there was no illegal cooperation between the companies.

 In July 2019, Øystein Foros, Professor of Economics at the Norwegian School of Economics, states that the agreement between the two companies is clearly a step towards reducing competition.
 He says that when Verisure and its business partners give incentives not to take each other's customers, it prevents competition in the alarm market.
 In November of the same year the deadline expired and Verisure refused to pay the fine.
 Lars Sørgard stated that market sharing is a very serious form of competitive crime, and the fees that have now been announced confirm this.

 On 25 November 2020, the Competition Authority confirmed its decision by fining Verisure NOK 766 million and Sector Alarm NOK 467.3 million.
 The difference in the amounts is explained by the difference in sales between the two companies.